 The Antenna Measurement Techniques Association was founded in 1979 by Joe Pape of Scientific-Atlanta, Inc. in Georgia, USA and a group of individuals who had a common interest in advancing the art of antenna measurements.
 The original intent was to form a user group for a Scientific-Atlanta antenna pattern measurement system.
 To determine interest, Joe distributed a questionnaire.
 He received an enthusiastic response for such a group, but the response indicated the need for a broader field including antenna, radome, and radar cross-section measurements.
 In late 1978, he was authorized to pursue the formation of the group.
-In March 1979, an organizational meeting was held to determine the focus of the group and make plans for the first event (click here to see the minutes from the meeting).
+In March 1979, an organizational meeting was held to determine the focus of the group and make plans for the first event.

 First AMTA Organization Meeting - March 12, 1979